-- DAISI will follow up the donation of equipment with a equipment utilisation survey to determine which supplies where used/required and which were not.
+- DAISI will follow up the donation of equipment with an equipment utilisation survey to determine which supplies where used/required and which were not.

-- This survey will be considered prior to the sending of further equipment to allow changes in practice that ensure a repeat does of poor practice does not occur.
+- This survey will be considered prior to the sending of further equipment in the same port of destination to allow time for procedural changes, so repeat of poor practice does not occur again.

 - Other DAISI policies of relevance to consider when donating medical supplies and equipment include: